TalTech-HPC-Centre/taltech-hpc-docs/docs/software/octave.md

 octave script.m
 ```

-The commands that Octave should calculate are in `script.m`
+The commands that Octave should calculate are in `script.m`:

 ```octave
 n = 1000;